Data-Driven Denoising of Stationary Accelerometer Signals: Proposed Approach

 \subsection{Bi-directional one-layer RNN}

 Conventionally, sequential inputs are analyzed along the positive time direction (chronologically), thus limiting the learning with respect to only past states.
-Figure~\ref{f:biRNN} illustrates a two opposing cells architecture, where future contexts are learned from the opposite time direction (anti-chronological):

-Although RNNs lack the cell state concept, their simple parametric relations managed to exhibit competitive results when applied in a shallow (one-layer) arrangement.
-Figure~\ref{f:RNN_1} presents a forward directed hidden unit, at time step $t$:
+Using two opposing cells, future contexts can be learned anti-chronologically, compensating the lack of cell state concept.
+Here, two different hidden layers are allocated to process data both in forward $\overrightarrow{\textbf{\textit{h}}_t}$ and backward $\overleftarrow{\textbf{\textit{h}}_t}$ directions